freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 1. Interactive language with a module support for almost all functionality.
 2. Open Source: So, you can contribute to the community, the functions you have developed for future use and to help others
 3. A lot of good interpreters and notebooks available for better experience like jupyter notebook.
+4. Python is great for people new in coding.
+The mechanics of it is basic enough to understand yet complex enough to use on multi platforms.

 #### Cons
 1. Being open source, many different ways have developed over the year for same function.
 This sometimes, creates chaos for others to read someone else code.
 2. It is a slow language.
 So, a very bad language to use for developing general algorithms.
+3. White space can confuse beginners as spaces change depending on the program.

 ## Documentation